rxn7/telestick/README.md

 # telestick
-teleport-menu plugin with wich you can teleport to any player (if you have the permissions, of course).
+teleport-util plugin with wich you can teleport to any player (if you have the permissions, of course).

 ![ss1](.github/ss1.png)
 ![ss2](.github/ss2.png)